About This Program

 Applicants to this program should understand that this is a math-intensive program.

 Students may apply early to the M.S. degree in Mechatronics Engineering and double count 9 credit hours of graduate courses toward both degree programs.
-See the Combined Bachelor's/Master's Degree Program policy in the University Catalog for more information.
+See the Combined Bachelor's/Master's Degree Program Policy in the University Catalog for more information.